Learn To Sail – Dinghies

 Courses available are:

-• Level 1: New sailors will learn how to properly trim sails and perform basic maneuvers such as tacking and gybing.
-Sailors also learn basic safety skills such as capsize recovery and towing.
+• Level 1: New sailors will learn how set up (rig) a sailboat, how to leave and return from a dock and perform.
+Developing wind awareness and basic sailing maneuvers such as tacking, gybing and sailing reach to reach.
+Sailors also learn basic sail trim and skills such as capsize recovery and towing.

-• CANSail 3: Sailing skills are further refined and new skills, such as sailing by the lee and sailing backwards, are introduced.
+• INTERMEDIATE SAILOR – CANSail 3: Sailing skills are further refined and new skills, such as sailing by the lee and sailing backwards, roll tacking are introduced.
 Participants will become familiar with right-of-way rules and racing fundamentals.

 A dinghy requires the weight of the skipper/crew to keep the boat upright and prevent it from capsizing.